caldetas/vcf_4fold_degenerate_dating_haploid/README.md

 To adapt the parsing of gene-name search "parsing" in the script.
 Use option "-h" or "--help" for further information.
-The "--ref" changes the refernce sample mutations (usually ~0).
-The option counts all the non mutated 4fdg sites, in which any other sample has a mutation, as a snp for the reference sample (gives total snp's organism).
-The "--new_ref" option is very usefull.
-Set a new reference sample to get better dating-resolution in the new-ref's branch.
+The "--ref" specifies the reference sample.
+The option helps to not get a row of zeros at the ref sample.

 ## MANUAL